 Regulatory Affairs Professionals Society

 Rockville, MD 20852

-It's the Law.
-Legal topics, legislation and government initiatives that affect regulatory professionals
+- Government and the Law: Legal topics, legislation and government initiatives that affect regulatory professionals.

-Perspective.
-Column on any regulatory, professional development or societal topic
+- Perspectives: Any regulatory, professional development or societal topic.

 - Manuscripts must be prepared in Word for Windows.